imperatrona/vk-saver/README.md

-VK Photo Saver
+VK Saver
 ==============

-Google Chrome extension for uploading images (and making screenshots) from web to VK.
+Google Chrome & Firefox extension for uploading images (and making screenshots) from web to VK.